 The Supplier Academy is Freddie Mac's diverse supplier development program.
 The curriculum is designed to provide participants with insight to effectively do business with Freddie Mac, provide an opportunity to meet and asks category specific questions to category managers and present capabilities to category managers and decision makers.

-- Supplier Engagement – The engagement function focuses on continuous monitoring, evaluation and engagement of existing diverse owned businesses, and internal decision maker
+- Manage – Continuous monitoring, evaluation and engagement of existing diverse-owned businesses, and internal decision makers.

-We welcome all qualified diverse suppliers to consider Freddie Mac's potential sourcing opportunities and we encourage diverse suppliers that meet the minimum qualifications to apply to our program.
+We welcome qualified diverse suppliers to consider Freddie Mac's potential sourcing opportunities.

-These requirements may vary by product and service type.
+These qualifications may vary by product and service type.

-The Freddie Mac Supplier Diversity team actively seeks diverse suppliers through participation in national and regional advocacy groups.
-We are proud to be a part of the following organizations:
+Freddie Mac is proud to be a part of the following organizations: